mesako/SABERWest2023/docs/440-intro-to-ggplot2.md

 <img src="440-intro-to-ggplot2_files/figure-html/ggplot7-1.png" width="672" />

 Here we have made the plots semi-transparent and colored blue.
 You can try varying these values (e.g. change blue to a different color).
-You can also supply other arguments such as `shape` to use something other than a dot.
+You can also supply other arguments such as `shape` to use something other than a dot (worksheet task 3.4.2A).

 However, it is also possible to scale the color of the points by some variable present in the data.
 This approach means we can create a scatterplot that conveys more than just two variables' worth of information (x-axis and y-axis) by having the color reflect a third variable.

 To do this, we specify the `color` inside the aesthetic mapping `aes` within the initial `ggplot` function.
-Same as how we told R to use a specific column by name for `x` or `y` coordinates, we specify which column to use for `color`.
+Same as how we told R to use a specific column by name for `x` or `y` coordinates, we specify which column to use for `color` (worksheet task 3.4.2B).

 ```r